aronlebani/robin-cms/README.md

 I know, I know.
 Another CMS.
 Whilst there seems to be a plethora of options in PHP and JavaScript, there aren't many options for Ruby.
-Most of them are big Rails monoliths, designed either to be a full end-to-end CMS like Wordpress or for the specific use-case of building a blog.
+Most of them are big Rails monoliths, designed either to be a full end-to-end CMS like Wordpress, or for the specific use-case of building a blog.
 I couldn't find a simple headless, flat-file CMS built in Ruby that met my needs.
 So here we are.